HurricaneLabs/brokenhosts/README.md

 ==================

 v3.3.2:
-- add cim_modactions to the default lookup table
+- added "cim_modactions" index to the default suppressions
+- updated the order of fields in the broken hosts dashboard

 v3.3.1: